menychtak/Containerized_Kubernetes_DataScience_project/README.md

 # Containerized Kubernetes Data Science Project

 This project is a containerized application built with Flask for managing a simple to-do list, integrated with a PostgreSQL database.
 It is designed to run with Docker containers and includes a frontend interface to interact with the backend.
+Additionally, it can be deployed using Kubernetes for orchestration and management of the services.

 ## Features